COVESA/vehicle_signal_interface/api/README.md

 been previously defined with a call to the vsi_define_signal_name function above for this function to work properly.

-The vsi_name_id_to_string function is the inverse of the previous function.
+The vsi_signal_id_to_string function is the inverse of the previous function.
 It takes the signal domain/ID and returns the signal name that corresponds to that signal.
 The domain/ID mapping must have been previously defined with a call to the vsi_define_signal_name function above for this function to work